 What are the best pillows to stop snoring?

-Relyon Superior Comfort Deep Latex Pillow – Because it’s deep and has plenty of support, this pillow allows you to ditch that second pillow and just use the one.
+Sleepeezee Luxury Latex Pillow – Because it’s deep and has plenty of support, this pillow allows you to ditch that second pillow and just use the one.
 That means your neck isn’t being compressed and keeps the airways more open.
 This allows the air to flow without irritating the back of your throat.
-The natural latex construction also means it’s hypoallergenic.
+The natural latex construction also means it’s hypoallergenic, so you'll have a more hygienic sleeping environment, too.

 Do anti-snore pillows work?